 If you understand how people form their beliefs and think about information, you can start to see how you can change their minds.
 When trying to convince someone, you must take a detailed look at their thoughts, feelings, and emotions.

 You can challenge their thoughts and emotions if they say they aren’t worried about the subject.
-Ask them why they don’t think the facts presented are real, and you may be able to show them their own confirmation bias.
+Ask them why they don’t think the facts presented are actual, and you may be able to show them their own confirmation bias.

 Don’t Change People